pwwang/biopipen/docs/processes.md

         - `outdir:dir`: The output directory

     - **args**
-        - `cnvkit`: The executable of cnvkit.
+        - `cnvkit` : The executable of cnvkit.
 Default: 'cnvkit.py'
+        - `nthread`: The number of threads to use.
+Default: 1
+        - `params` : Extra parameters to the commands.
         	- `breaks`:       Whether to report breakpoints.
 Default: True
         	- `gainloss`:     Whether to report gainloss.
 Default: True
         	- `metrics`:      Whether to report metrics.
 Default: True
         	- `segmetrics`:   Whether to report segmetrics.
 Default: True

     - **requires**
         [CNVkit](http://cnvkit.readthedocs.io/)